Backend vs Frontend Keywords on Amazon: What's the Difference?

 But what’s the difference between backend and frontend keywords?
 Let’s break it down.

-Backend keywords are hidden keywords that you add to your product listing’s backend.
+Amazon backend keywords are hidden keywords that you add to your product listing’s backend.
 They help the Amazon search engine connect your product with customer searches, without appearing on the product page itself.
 They usually include words or phrases that could not be put on the visible part of your listing.
 These can be spelling variations, synonyms, common misspellings, abbreviations, and more.

-You have limited space for these keywords, so choose relevant backend keywords that are directly related to your product and not already used in the visible sections like the title or bullet points.
+You have limited space for these keywords, so choose relevant Amazon backend keywords that are directly related to your product and not already used in the visible sections like the title or bullet points.

 Tips for Effective Backend Keyword Optimization